zweed4u/PokemonGoWiki/Installation-and-first-run.md

 - [docker](https://docs.docker.com/engine/installation/) (Optional) - [how to setup after installation](https://github.com/PokemonGoF/PokemonGo-Bot/wiki/How-to-run-with-Docker)
 - [protobuf 3](https://github.com/google/protobuf) (OS Dependent, see below)

-### Protobuf 3 installation
+You need to install the protobuf library for python.
+Please choose a method according to your os.

 - OS X:  `brew update && brew install --devel protobuf`
 - Windows: Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.
-- Linux: `apt-get install python-protobuf`
+- Debian/Ubuntu linux: `apt-get install python-protobuf`
+- Arch linux: `pacman -S git python2 python2-pip python2-protobuf`

 ### Note on branch
 Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.

 ## Update
-To update your project do (in the project folder): `git pull`

-To update python requirement packages do (in the project folder): `pip install --upgrade -r requirements.txt`
+To update your project do (in the project folder): `git pull` and after that update python requirement packages (in the project folder): `pip install --upgrade -r requirements.txt`

 ### Installation Linux
 (change master to dev for the latest version)